tersesystems/blindsight/docs/src/main/paradox/usage/conditional.md

 Blindsight has conditional logging on two levels; on the logger itself, and on the method.
 Conditional logging does not take into account any internal state of the logger, i.e. marker state, logger names, etc.  It takes a boolean call by name, and that's it.

+@@@ note

+Using conditional logging is preferable to using call-by-name semantics in expensive logging statements.
+Call-by-name arguments still create short lived objects that take up memory in a [thread local allocation buffer](https://alidg.me/blog/2019/6/21/tlab-jvm) and must be cleaned up by [garbage collection](https://www.infoq.com/presentations/jvm-60-memory/).
+Using `when` will at least create only one function block, rather than many of them.

+If you are concerned about the costs of logging overall and are using JDK 11, you can create a condition that returns false in cases of high JVM memory pressure, ideally through a [JEP 331](http://openjdk.java.net/jeps/331) enabled sampler like [heapsampler](https://github.com/odnoklassniki/jvmti-tools/#heapsampler) -- if that's not available, you can use [JFR event streaming](https://blogs.oracle.com/javamagazine/java-flight-recorder-and-jfr-event-streaming-in-java-14) as a feedback mechanism, so you can check the [TLAB allocation rates](https://shipilev.net/jvm/anatomy-quarks/4-tlab-allocation/).

+If you are on a pre-11 JVM, then run Yourkit as a [Java Agent](https://www.yourkit.com/docs/java/help/agent.jsp) and enable [object counting](https://www.yourkit.com/docs/java/help/allocations.jsp).
+This is low-overhead and can be run in production, but requires some extra work to close the loop.

+@@@

 ## On Condition

 All loggers have an `onCondition` method that returns a conditional logger of the same type.